-Animal Psychology Job Growth and Career Trends
+Animal Psychologist Job Growth and Career Trends

 A 2015 paper in Frontiers in Psychology bemoaned a shortage in comparative psychology undergrads, as the specialized discipline is consumed by related studies of psychology and biology.
 Nonetheless, the Animal Behavior Society reports a steady demand for people to fill a wide range of jobs related to animal behavior.

 Animal psychology is a niche field, so there isn’t much data available on salary range.
 That said, as of November 2019, ZipRecruiter estimates the median annual animal psychologist salary in the U.S. to be $68,983.
 The top 25% of earners take home $96,500 or more, with New York being a particularly well-paying state—animal psychologists there earn an estimated $75,481 annually.

 How to Become an Animal Psychologist

 The path to becoming an animal psychologist involves a number of years of education and, if you want to work in applied psychology, getting licensed.